Introduction

 If you’re building a meal rotation, Summer Fresh is a great place to start.

-It's the kind of recipe you'll make once and then keep coming back to-easy, reliable, and exactly what a cucumber salad should be.
+It’s the kind of recipe you’ll make once and keep returning to-simple, dependable, and precisely what a cucumber salad should be.

 Why This Recipe Works

 This cucumber salad keeps things simple while focusing on texture and balance.
-Salting the cucumbers first removes excess moisture, helping them stay crisp instead of becoming watery once dressed.
+Salting the cucumbers first removes excess moisture, helping them stay crisp rather than become watery once dressed.
 The tangy buttermilk dressing adds just enough creaminess without feeling heavy, while fresh dill and red onion bring brightness and a gentle bite.
 It's a dependable side that complements rich dishes while still feeling light and refreshing.

 Ingredient Notes